retraigo/deto_website/content/2024/events/odyssey/event6.md

 ## Rules & Guidelines

--   Songs can be English and Tamil.
+- **No language barriers:**
+    - participants can perform in any language of their choice.
+- **Time allotment for each participants:**
--   Time limit - 2 Minutes.
+    - `2 - 2.5 minutes`.
--   If the participant exceeds the time limit then points will be reduced Accordingly.
--   Karaoke audio must be submitted before the start of the event if required.
+- Participants have to provide trimmed karaoke track for their segment.
--   Any form of vulgarity will lead to disqualification.
+- Profanity/vulgarity will lead to disqualification.
+- Participants can bring their own instruments (keyboard stand will be provided).
--   The decision of the judges will be final and will be up for no discussion.
+- Judges decision will be final and no interrogation.